 The 16 personality types referenced in the MBTI are labeled according to their combination of the eight basic traits above.
 Each personality type has different strengths and limitations.
 Knowing the types that represent your personality can guide you in practical ways, such as with making large decisions or resolving relationship conflicts.

 The following are the 16 comprehensive types of personality in the Myers-Briggs system.
 It bears repeating that these are not definitive; each person has unique personality traits that may fit into these categories and some that may not.
 The personality types listed here are meant to act as a generalized model.

 ENTJ - Extroversion, Intuiting, Thinking, Judging

-If you're an ENTJ, you're decisive and frank.
-You take on leadership roles easily.
-You root out inefficiencies and illogical thinking and replace them with problem-solving systems.
-You focus on long-range goals.
-You love ideas and enjoy learning and teaching others.
+According to the ENTJ model, individuals who fall into this category are decisive and frank- adapting to leadership roles easily.
+They uncover inefficiencies and illogical thinking, replacing them with problem-solving systems.
+ENTJs prefer to focus on long-range goals.
+They love ideas and enjoy learning and teaching others.

 ENFJ - Extroversion, Intuiting, Feeling, Judging

-An ENFJ is empathetic and warm.
+An ENFJ is likely to be empathetic and warm.
 They care about the emotional needs of others.
 They're sociable and interested in helping people meet their highest potential.
-They respond to criticism and praise with appropriate actions.
+ENFJs may tend to respond to criticism and praise with appropriate actions.
 They are referred to as the protagonist personality type.

 ESFJ - Extroversion, Sensing, Feeling, Judging

-ESFJ's are also warm, but they're also very conscientious.
+ESFJs are also warm but also very conscientious.
 They're accurate and prompt in their work.
-They're quick to notice others' needs and just as quick to provide them.
+They're often quick to notice others' needs and just as quick to respond with help.
 They like working with others and prefer a harmonious environment.

 ESTJ - Extroversion, Sensing, Thinking, Judging